 By half the day, the Marwar army had retreated as the air filled with “ Jai Mewar!
 Jai Eklingji!”
 From the triumphant soldiers.

-Rana Udai Singh stood addressing the tired, wounded yet happy cavalry.
+Rana Udai Singh of Mewar stood addressing the tired, wounded, yet happy cavalry.

 “ Rana Udai Singh Ji ki jai.”
 A roar broke out as he stopped the crowd with his hand.

-“Today I want to use this opportunity to thank some of the people without whom this victory was impossible.
+“Today, I want to use this opportunity to thank some of the people without whom this victory would have been impossible.
 Mewar will always remember you proudly.
-First my very close aide and friend, Rawat KrishnaDas ChundawatJi.”
-A tall strong man came up on the dais and Udai Singh hugged him smiling.
+First, my very close aide and friend, Rawat KrishnaDas ChundawatJi.”
+A tall, strong man came up on the dais, and Udai Singh hugged him, smiling.
 He was grateful to this man not only for his service to the kingdom but also for his sons.
-Udai Singh at times failed to understand his own blood the way Rawatji understood and handled them.
+Udai Singh, at times, failed to understand his own blood the way Rawat Chundawat understood and handled it.
 He was ever grateful to him because he was the father figure of both the eldest princess.

 “ I never saw this man before.”
 A young man was telling another in the crowd.

 “He is from Bijolia, he joined us with the army the day before yesterday.
-Bijolia is nearby from here so ….”
-Another young man was explaining.
+Bijolia is near here, so…” Another young man was explaining.

 “ You know so much about everyone, Dadabhai, wah.”